-As the warmer weather approaches (we hope!) and the leaves are appearing on the trees, the great outdoors calls us all to step outside and appreciate the sensory offerings of nature in bloom.
+As we head into a new school year, the great outdoors calls us all to step outside and appreciate the sensory offerings of nature in bloom.
 It is a brilliant time of year to expand the limits of reading lessons to include gardens and playgrounds.

 We have gathered together some ideas to help you keep your phonics fresh.
 Pick your favourite activity and join us in the garden…we’ll be there enjoying a good book!

 Before you start… build a Garden Phonics Box

 Prepare ahead and fill a large tub or box with all the essentials that you need for taking your phonics lesson into the garden or school playground.

 Make sure that it is easily accessible, transportable and not too heavy so on a good day (or whenever the mood dictates!) it is all ready for you to pick up at the last minute and take outside for some phonics fun.

 Here are some suggested items to fill it with to get you started:

 - A stack of plastic plant pots, some tupperware boxes or similar plastic tubs for sorting

 - Assorted pebbles with all of the individual phonemes and graphemes marked on them in bright colours (use permanent markers), as well as at least 5 pebbles for each individual sound, with words written on them that incorporate each of those sounds.